mendix/docs/content/releasenotes/developer-portal/index.md

 #### App Store Improvements

-* We noticed that users searched frequently using keywords like **Mendix**, **Modeler**, **Desktop**, **Download**, and different Desktop Modeler versions.
+* We have noticed that when searching in the App Store, users frequently use keywords like **Mendix**, **Modeler**, **Desktop**, and **Download** as well as different Desktop Modeler versions.
 The search results did not provide the expected results based on these keywords (for example, they did not show the Modeler download page).
 With this update, it is now possible to search for the Modeler and all of its versions in the search bar, which will redirect you to the [Desktop Modeler page](https://appstore.home.mendix.com/link/modelers/) in the Mendix App Store.

 ### December 12th, 2018